snap-stanford/relbench/README.md

 [**Position: Relational Deep Learning - Graph Representation Learning on Relational Databases (ICML 2024)**](https://relbench.stanford.edu/paper.pdf)

 This paper outlines our proposal for how to do end-to-end deep learning on relational databases by combining graph neural networsk with deep tabular models.
 We reccomend reading this paper if you want to think about new methods for end-to-end deep learning on relational databases.
-The paper includes a section on possible directions for future research to give a snapshot of some of the research possilibities there are in this area.
+The paper includes a section on possible directions for future research to give a snapshot of some of the research possibilities there are in this area.

 <!--- Matthias Fey*, Weihua Hu*, Kexin Huang*, Jan Eric Lenssen*, Rishabh Ranjan, Joshua Robinson*, Rex Ying, Jiaxuan You, Jure Leskovec.-->